Offender Re-Entry Mentoring Program

 Offender Re-Entry Mentor Program Approval requires submission of a Mentor Application 900-02.
 The completed application and mentor agreement will be submitted to the DOC facility in or nearest to your area of service.
 Your area of service is defined as a reasonable distance from the mentors living area and having knowledge of community resources within your area to assist with the offenders reintegration.
 Click here for a contact phone List of DOC facilities to discuss about turning in your application.

-If you are applying to support a special needs offender (mental health, sex offender, ADA, etc.) please attach a narrative or documentation to support your request for facility review.
+If you are applying to support a special needs offender (mental health, sex offender, American Disabilities Act, substance abuse, etc.) please attach a narrative or documentation to support your request for facility review.

 Each applicant will undergo a facility access check to explore criminal history.